mxmstr/splitscreenme-nucleus/README.md

 - New overhauled and customizable user interface with support for themes, game covers and screenshots.
 - Full support for different monitor scales, UI scaling issues at more than 100% desktop scale are finally fixed (and all other issues/bugs related to it).
-- New player and input order processing (left to right).
+- New player and input order processing.
 - New player nickname assignation.
 - New optional splitscreen divisions setting (visually similar to native splitscreen games).
-- Massive increase to the amount of compatible games, 500+ as of now.
+- Massive increase to the amount of compatible games, 650+ as of now.
-- Much more game handlers customization.
+- A lot more options for game handlers customization.
 - Many quality of life improvements and ton of bug fixes.
 - And so much more!

-View the full list of features/changes and changelog in the Readme.txt inside Nucleus.
+View the full list of features/changes and changelog in the Readme.txt inside Nucleus Co-op or in the releases page.
 Download latest [Nucleus Co-op here](https://github.com/SplitScreen-Me/splitscreenme-nucleus/releases).

 # Disclaimer
 Nucleus Co-op was originally created by Lucas Assis.